Interested In Becoming A Therapist? Career, Training, And Educational Requirements

 Medically Reviewed By: Melinda Santa

-Sister Mary Rose McGeady, known for her work with homeless youth in the U.S.A., said, "There is no greater joy, nor greater reward than to make a fundamental difference in someone's life."
+Sister Mary Rose McGeady, known for her work with homeless youth, said, "There is no greater joy, nor greater reward than to make a fundamental difference in someone's life."

 Most therapists would agree with Sister Mary Rose McGeady.
 They have a deeply felt need to make a difference in people’s lives.